yezero/sandstorm/docs/administering/install-script.md

 ```
 usage: ./install.sh [-d] [-e] [-u] [<bundle>]
-If <bundle> is provided, it must be the name of a Sandstorm bundle file,
+If <bundle> is provided, it must be the name of a Thurly bundle file,
 like 'sandstorm-123.tar.xz', which will be installed.
 Otherwise, the script
 downloads a bundle from the internet via HTTP.